 - Notify their landlord of their intentions to break the lease, as well as accompany the written notice with letters from their commanding officer.

 That said, the lease doesn’t end right away.
 The earliest the lease expires is 30 days following the next rental period’s start date.
 Suppose, for instance, your tenant delivered the notice on the 13th of April.
-If rent becomes due on the 1st of every month, then the earliest their lease term can end will be June 1st, meaning they will still be liable for paying rent for the month of May.
+If rent becomes due on the 1st of every month, then the earliest their lease term can end will be June 1st, meaning they will pay, as they have rent obligation for the month of May.

 If the Unit is no Longer Habitable

 Pennsylvania sets specific safety and health codes that landlords must meet when renting out their properties.
-At a minimum, that means providing a unit that has things such as:
+At a minimum, that means providing the apartment or rental unit that has things such as:

 - Safe-to-drink running water

 - Hot water during the cold season